 ARTICLE I. PURPOSE

-1. The purpose of the Southwest Flying Club, Inc. (hereinafter referred to as "Club") shall be to provide for its members a means of safe private flying at the most economical rates.
+1. The purposes of the Southwest Flying Club (hereinafter referred to as "Club") are stated in Paragraph 2 of its Articles of Incorporation and may be summarized as to provide for its members a means of safe private flying at economical rates and to provide the opportunity for its members to engage with others who are interested in general aviation activities.

 ARTICLE II.
 MEETINGS OF MEMBERS